oracle-quickstart/oci-hpc/playbooks/roles/healthchecks/files/meshpinger_readme.md

 Logfile of the current run that enumerates all <srcInterface,dstInterface> combinations that failed ping is printed like,

 ```
-<src,dst> interfaces that failed ping is listed at end of the log file meshpinger_log_20241008220615_ocid1.tenancy.oc1..aaaaaaaabddc4obuhgvifcrh6esmw6554ityaqrvxulcksl255gbwehtcq.txt
+<src,dst> interfaces that failed ping are listed at end of the log file meshpinger_log_20241008220615_ocid1.tenancy.oc1..aaaaaaaabddc4obuhgvifcrh6esmw6554ityaqrvxulcksl255gbwehtcq.txt
 ```